Evidence of absence: Overview

 Evidence of absence and absence of evidence are similar but distinct concepts.
 This distinction is captured in the aphorism "Absence of evidence is not evidence of absence."
 This antimetabole is often attributed to Martin Rees or Carl Sagan, but a version appeared as early as 1888 in a writing by William Wright.
 In Sagan's words, the expression is a critique of the "impatience with ambiguity" exhibited by appeals to ignorance.
 Despite what the expression may seem to imply, a lack of evidence can be informative.
 For example, when testing a new drug, if no harmful effects are observed then this suggests that the drug is safe.
 This is because, if the drug were harmful, evidence of that fact can be expected to turn up during testing.
 The expectation of evidence makes its absence significant.

 As the previous example shows, the difference between evidence that something is absent (e.g., an observation that suggests there were no dragons here today) and simple absence of evidence (e.g., no careful research has been done) can be nuanced.
 Indeed, scientists will often debate whether an experiment's result should be considered evidence of absence, or if it remains absence of evidence.
 The debate regards whether the experiment would have detected the phenomenon of interest if it were there.

 The argument from ignorance for "absence of evidence" is not necessarily fallacious, for example, that a potentially life-saving new drug poses no long-term health risk unless proved otherwise.
 On the other hand, were such an argument to rely imprudently on the lack of research to promote its conclusion, it would be considered an informal fallacy whereas the former can be a persuasive way to shift the burden of proof in an argument or debate.

 Science

-In carefully designed scientific experiments, even null results can be evidence of absence.
-For instance, a hypothesis may be falsified if a vital predicted observation is not found empirically.
-At this point, the underlying hypothesis may be rejected or revised and sometimes, additional ad hoc explanations may even be warranted.
+In carefully designed scientific experiments, null results can be interpreted as evidence of absence.
 Whether the scientific community will accept a null result as evidence of absence depends on many factors, including the detection power of the applied methods, the confidence of the inference, as well as confirmation bias within the community.
+For instance in amnesia studies, the absence of behavior indicative of memory is sometimes interpreted as the absence of the memory trace; however, certain researchers consider this interpretation flawed as the memory impairment may be temporary due to deficits in recall.
+Alternatively, the memory trace be latent and demonstrable via its indirect effects on new learning.
+Michael Davis, researcher at Emory University, argues that complete erasure can only be confidently inferred if all of the biological events that occurred when the memory was formed revert to their original status.
+Davis contends that because making these measurements in a complex organism is implausible, the concept of complete memory erasure (what he deems "strong form of forgetting") is not useful scientifically.